artsy/artsy.github.io/_posts/2017-06-30-danger-one-oh-again.md

 This constraint negates one of the key problems with running running a Dangerfile on a server - having to have a copy of the code and the PR's environment.

-In addition, JavaScript has a much simpler model for evaluating, importing and exporting code and so whitelisting modules and functions can be feasible for a hosted version of Danger.
+In addition, JavaScript has a much simpler model for evaluating, importing and exporting code and so allowlisting modules and functions can be feasible for a hosted version of Danger.

 <center><img src ="/images/danger/danger.png" style="width:50%"></center>